Financial-Times/content-rw-elasticsearch/README.md

 ```
 to run tests and a clean build of the project.

+---
+**NOTE**

+Each time you modify any file under the `configs` directory, please run `make generate` in order to regenerate
+the `statik` package which embeds the files in the binary.

+---

 ### Docker Compose
 `docker-compose` is used to provide application external components:
 * Elasticsearch